-All this work was made possible thanks to your volunteer time and philanthropic support.
-We are grateful to you for your engagement and support, which we need as we continue our work to serve.
-The capacity of our profession and our organizations to step up, step in and make a difference during this time of need has been vital for the people of our state.
+The work of the NCBF is made possible thanks to volunteer time and private philanthropic support.
+We are grateful to you for your engagement, commitment and service to the people of our state.
+The capacity of our profession and our organizations to engage and serve during this time of need is vital for the people of our state.
 Together, we will continue our important work to unite the talent and generosity of our profession to be a power of greater good for the people of North Carolina.

 Thank you for being a member of the North Carolina Bar Association and for your support of the North Carolina Bar Foundation.